 For one thing, restaurants are rarely open all day.
 Most Italian restaurants open for lunch from about 12:30 pm – 2:30/3 pm and then close, only to open again for dinner at 7:30/8 pm – 11 pm.
 A good exception to this rule is Retrobottega, in case you want to eat at off hours in the center of Rome.

 Since most restaurants have limited operating hours, there is pretty fierce competition for seats.

-But the number one reason that you need a restaurant reservation in Rome is because your table is booked for the night.
+But in addition to the post-COVID world restrictions on the number of diners permitted in a given space, the real reason that you need a restaurant reservation in Italy is because your table is booked for the night.

 I always like to say that coffee culture and restaurant culture are the reverse in the US and in Italy.
 If you order a single cup of coffee in the US, you can sit and use the shop’s Wi-Fi for hours.
 But in Italy, you drink your coffee standing at the counter in less than 60 seconds then leave.
 However, in the US if you go out to dinner, your server will come over and ask how everything is and then leave the check on the table as a helpful hint to get going.
 In Italy, you can sit and eat for as long as the kitchen is open and you will never be rushed.

 You need to book a table to eat out in Rome because of this very difference.
 Meals in Italy tend to be longer affairs.
 You aren’t required to order four courses, but you are certainly welcome to.
 More wine?
 No problem.
 Have you seen the dessert cart yet?
 Meals are meant to be opportunities to enjoy yourself and have a conversation over food.
 A waiter is never going to interrupt that to push you out the door.

 This is also why you MUST MUST MUST call and cancel your reservation if you are not going to make it.
 Restaurants, which are usually family-run businesses, are turning away hungry customers to save that precious table for you.